|

 Of the many kinds of fundraising activities BAY-FM held during my time at the station, my favourites were the Karaoke Nights.
 Here I am with a couple of my fellow announcers (Peter Braker on the right; can't remember the guy on the left) posing for a publicity shot in The Byron News before a 1996 Karaoke Night.
 I did Linda Ronstadt, of course. |

-| My playlists on Debbie Does Breakfast were eclectic and always full of surprises, with just as much contemporary music as there was classic rock.
-I prided myself on featuring new release albums that I imported from the US or brought back with me from my overseas trips. |
+My playlists on Debbie Does Breakfast were and still are eclectic and always full of surprises, with just as much contemporary music as there is classic rock.
+I've always prided myself on featuring new release albums that I import from overseas or bring back with me from my travels abroad. |

 |

-Each year at Christmas I featured a countdown of my Top Ten Albums for the year.
-And in December 1999 I counted down not only my ten favourite releases for that year, but also my ten favourite albums and songs from the entire decade.
 These lists, plus lists from years that I wasn't even on air, can be found on my page of Debbie's Choices.
-Even though some of my preferences have changed since the lists were compiled, they serve as an interesting record of where I was at back then.
-Just click on the album covers on the left. |
+Even though some of my preferences have changed since the lists were compiled, they serve as an interesting record of where I was at during particular times.
+Just click on the album covers on the left.

-| Being a stickler for accuracy, a research hound and a voracious reader of books on music and musicians, I have always had my head in one or two books at any given time.
-Putting a show together like Debbie Does Breakfast meant I was constantly looking for fascinating information and titbits.
-Even today, without an on-air presence, I'm still reading and learning.
+Being a stickler for accuracy, a research hound and a voracious reader of books on music and musicians, I have always had my head in one or two books at any given time.
+Putting a show together like Debbie Does Breakfast means I am constantly looking for fascinating information and titbits.
+Even during the years without an on-air presence, I was still reading and learning, especially as I became a music book author myself.
 My recommended list of Essential Reading is provided for your edification.
 Just click on the book covers. |

 |